Special event station

-In amateur radio, a Special Event Station is a special operation usually in observation or commemoration of a special or historical event, often with a special vanity call sign.
+In amateur radio, a Special Event Station is a special operation usually in commemoration of a special or historical event, often with a special vanity call sign.
 These stations generally operate for a short time and have special QSL cards to commemorate the event.

 Special event stations licensed in the United States will often have a special 1x1 call sign.

 Examples

 The National World War One Museum, at the Liberty Memorial, in Kansas City, Missouri, for instance will be having a special event station over the next six years in observance of the centennial of the Great War, under the call sign WW1USA.